caffe2/caffe2.github.io/_docs/getting-started/mac.md

 NOTE: This will install Caffe2 and all of its required dependencies into the current conda environment.
 We strongly suggest that you create a new conda environment and install Caffe2 into that.
 A conda environment is like a separate python installation and so won't have problems with your other conda environments.
 You can learn more about conda environments [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-To see what libraries these Caffe2 conda packages are built against, see `conda/no_cuda/meta.yaml`.
-If you want to use different libraries then you must build from  source.

 ### Prebuilt Caffe2 Python Wheel

 No wheel is available at this time.